 - To make the crumble topping, rub all the ingredients, except the pecans and soft brown sugar, between your fingers so it resembles breadcrumbs.
 Stir in the pecans and then put on top of the rhubarb.
 Sprinkle the brown sugar on top.

-- Bake in the oven at about 180C for approximately 25 minutes or until the topping has browned.
+- Bake in the oven at about 180℃ for approximately 25 minutes or until the topping has browned.
+If you have an air fryer with a bake setting then it will bake in 20 minutes at 180℃.

 - Serve with yogurt, custard, ice cream or cream.